Surfing is surfing. However, can we find resemblances between riding waves and other sports and performing arts? Let's get inspired.

-Ballet is a performance dance, and performance dance is dance performed for an audience.
+Ballet is a performance dance, done in front of an audience.
 Surfing is the art of dancing with the waves.
-Compare the "grand jetes" with the aerials, the "fouetté en tournant" with the roundhouse cutback.
-Surfing is ocean ballet.
-With spectators, too.
+Compare the grand jetes of ballet with surfing's aerials; the fouetté en tournant with the roundhouse cutback.
+Surfing is a lot like ocean ballet.
+And it has its share of spectators, too.

 Painting is the practice of applying paint to a surface.
-Surfing is the art of applying lines to the waves.
-While painters have canvas in which they express themselves, surfers have moving walls of water in which they lay their turns and lines.
+Surfing is the art of applying lines to waves faces.
+While painters have canvas upon which to express themselves, surfers have moving walls of water on which to lay their turns and lines.

 BASE (Building, Antenna, Span, Earth) jumping stunts resemble big wave surf rides.
-In both cases, athletes risk their lives by defying gravity, and the elements.
+In both cases, athletes risk their lives by defying gravity and the elements.
 It's stiff down below.
 Wipeouts can be deadly.
+Both pursuits attract the thrill-seekers and adrenaline junkies of the world.

 Chess strategy consists of achieving long-term positioning advantages and concentrating on immediate maneuvers, with personal tactics.
 Surfers make real-time decisions (left or right, cutback or aerial) and long-term options (this wave or the next one, hold priority or let go).
 It's all in the mind.
 Decisions, decisions...